bip444/bip444.github.io/index.md

 different market from the market for payments, with completely different incentives.

-Specifically, the fee for a monetary transaction incentivises a miner to include the transaction in a block, representing a one-time transfer of one or more UTXOs.
+Specifically, the fee for a monetary transaction incentivises a miner to include the transaction in a block, representing a one-time transfer of monetary value, i.e., a payment.
 The miner thus provides the one-time service of securing a payment, for a one-time fee.

 Once the payment is secured, the payor does not receive any additional benefit from the Bitcoin network, besides the integrity of Bitcoin's